goiwai/hep-score/README.md

 3.5.3 and newer**, or **Docker 1.13 and newer**.
 There are some known issues when using HEPscore with earlier Singularity and Docker releases.

-**NOTE**: if you are running hep-score with setuid-enabled Singularity/Apptainer (instead of user namespace-based execution) it may be necessary to increase the "sessiondir max size" setting to "64" MB in your system singularity/apptainer configuraton file on many-core hosts.
+**NOTE**: if you are running hep-score on a host with over 100 cores, it may be necessary to increase your max user processes ulimit before execution.

 ## Running HEPscore